Harold Lamb: Crusader tales

 Unlike Lamb's Cossack stories, only a handful of his Crusader stories are interrelated.
 Two novelettes feature the young knight, Nial O'Gordon, and three short novels are centered around Sir Hugh of Taranto, who rediscovers the sword of Roland, Durandal.
 Durandal, published in 1931, reprinted all three novels of Sir Hugh with new linking material.
 Grant Books' Durandal and The Sea of Ravens each reprint a single of these three novels.

 While Lamb's Crusaders sometimes battle against their traditional Muslim foes, the majority of these tales feature forays into deeper Asia.
-All of Lamb's Crusader stories have been collected in the 2009 Bison volume Swords from the West, except for Durandal, The Sea of Ravens and the forthcoming Rusudan, all from Donald M. Grant Co.
+All of Lamb's Crusader stories have been collected in the 2009 Bison volume Swords from the West, except for Durandal, The Sea of Ravens and the announced Rusudan, all from Donald M. Grant Co.
 Related stories with occasional Crusaders are collected in Swords from the Desert (Bison, 2009).

 Asian and Middle-Eastern tales

+Lamb also wrote a biographical fiction of the Persian king Cyrus the Great, the founder of the Achaemenid Empire.

-Lamb also wrote a variety of stories featuring or narrated by Muslim, Mongol, or Chinese protagonists, set for the most part during the late 16th and early 17th centuries.
+He wrote a variety of stories featuring or narrated by Muslim, Mongol, or Chinese protagonists, set for the most part during the late 16th and early 17th centuries.
 "The Three Paladins" is a story of young Genghis Khan, told mostly from the viewpoint of one of his boyhood comrades, a Chinese prince.